darinz/ML/practice-1/p6/solution_p6.md

 ---

-**5. Consider a binary classification problem where you want to predict whether a customer will buy a product (class 1) or not (class 0).
+**Problem 5.
+Consider a binary classification problem where you want to predict whether a customer will buy a product (class 1) or not (class 0).
 You have the following confusion matrix:**

 |                | Predicted 0 | Predicted 1 |
 |----------------|-------------|-------------|